 You go to ChatGPT and input the command “Write a lengthy blog article about wedding flower arrangements.”
 Out pops a fully-fledged article that you could theoretically cut and paste into your hosting platform and publish.

-Because ChatGPT has such an extensive knowledge base to pull from, which includes basically all information available on the internet up until 2021, it can quickly and efficiently locate and categorize information that would otherwise take hours or days to find on your own.
-In ways, this makes it a potential bridge between current expertise and the things you don’t even realize you don’t know yet.
+Because ChatGPT has such an extensive knowledge base to pull from, which includes basically all information available on the internet up until April 2023 (as of its more recent update), it can quickly and efficiently locate and categorize information that would otherwise take hours or days to find on your own.

 It’s fully understandable then, that the chance to have an AI write our articles for us is an enticing prospect.